ZimbiX/youtube-fast-fullscreen-toggle/README.md

   + Enable the Developer mode setting in the top-right
   + Drag in the file

-Note that Firefox doesn't seem to have the same issue as Chrome; so this extension doesn't have any effect in Firefox.
+Note that Firefox doesn't seem to have the same issue as Chrome; so in Firefox the improvement is barely noticeable.

 ## Description